fredknack/fredknack/Resume.md

 - Real-time cloud synchronization using **Firebase and event-driven hardware triggers**
 - Interactive trade show installations integrating **touchscreens, LED walls, vending hardware, and sensors**
 - Cloud dashboards and analytics systems tracking **user behavior and installation activity**

 ---

+## Engineering Approach

+Development emphasizes rapid prototyping, real-world deployment, and systems that integrate software, hardware, and cloud infrastructure.

+Modern AI-assisted engineering tools are incorporated into development workflows to accelerate system design, debugging, and implementation.
+Platforms such as OpenAI, Codex, and Claude are used to assist with code generation, architecture exploration, and technical documentation.

+Projects are typically developed iteratively with a focus on practical deployment environments such as corporate installations, trade show systems, public installations, and training platforms.

+---